starkfell/100DaysOfIaC/articles/day.90.restricting.network.access.to.key.vault.md

 ## Add a Secret to Key Vault

-Next, the following command to generate a random value
+Next, run the following command to generate a random value.

 ```bash
 TRASH_PANDA=$(cat /proc/sys/kernel/random/uuid)